Fair Hiring Guide

 1. While it is important to be as flexible as you can in scheduling interviews for your top candidates to ensure you get the best qualified person for the position, you must balance this against your need to fill the position in a timely manner.

-2. If a candidate selected for interview requests an interview date/time that falls outside of the timeframe set for interviewing, check to see if the timeframe can be extended.
+2. If a candidate selected for the interview requests an interview date/time that falls outside of the timeframe set for interviewing, check to see if the timeframe can be extended.
 The best practice is to at least offer one alternate interview opportunity, it may be helpful to offer a remote interview.
 If the scheduling conflict continues such that the interview cannot take place, you should notate your efforts in attempting to resolve the matter, and indicate the candidate was unavailable for an interview on the Applicant and Candidate Disposition Log within the Recruitment Documents Suite.

-3. Do I have to ask each interviewee the same questions?
+4. Do I have to ask each interviewee the same questions?

-4. What are the best kinds of interview questions?
+5. What are the best kinds of interview questions?

 2. The best predictor of future performance is past performance: ask applicants about what they’ve actually done, in specific behavioral terms whenever possible.
 For example, instead of asking, “Are you good at what you do?” ask for specifics: “What kinds of documents did you prepare?
 What steps did you take to resolve that problem?
 How much volume did you manage?
 What kinds of decisions were you asked to make?
 Describe the steps you take to cope with interruptions and still meet your deadlines?”

-3. Examples of kinds of interview questions:
+3. Examples of non-standard interview questions:

 1. What were your responsibilities at your last job?